imbrex (REX) Hits 24 Hour Volume of $4.00

-imbrex (CURRENCY:REX) traded flat against the US dollar during the 1 day period ending at 18:00 PM E.T. on January 15th. imbrex has a market capitalization of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last day.
-Over the last week, imbrex has traded flat against the US dollar.
-One imbrex coin can currently be purchased for $0.0124 or 0.00000020 BTC on major cryptocurrency exchanges.
+imbrex (CURRENCY:REX) traded flat against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on January 16th. imbrex has a total market cap of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last 24 hours.
+One imbrex coin can now be bought for approximately $0.0124 or 0.00000020 BTC on popular exchanges.
+In the last week, imbrex has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.